Don’t Tread on Me

 Dr Braeden Melmer

 Choosing a shoe can be difficult, especially when it comes to exercise.
-There are many factors that can influence the type of shoe we choose such as the shape of the foot, the brand of shoe, walking/ running style, the form of exercise.
+Many factors can influence the type of shoe we choose, such as the shape of the foot, the brand of shoe, walking/ running style, and the form of exercise.

-Although there has been a shift in shoe design in the last 5-10 years due to foot mechanics research most traditional shoes do not support natural foot mechanics.
-This is due to a modernized design of style which creates a narrow toe box.
+Although there has been a shift in shoe design in the last 5-10 years due to foot mechanics research, most traditional shoes do not support natural foot mechanics.
+This is due to a modernised design of style, which creates a narrow toe box.
 This inhibits natural foot mechanics in a few ways.

-Imagine you’re at the beach walking on the sand or in the yard walking on the grass barefoot we feel the sand and grass between our toes and as we put weight over our foot and push off our toes spread apart before we push off.
-With most shoes, a narrow toe box prevents this and causes or toes to compress up against each other.
-This can change toe off-angle which resultantly can increase shear forces through the knee and hip which over time leads to dysfunction.
+Imagine you’re at the beach, walking on the sand or in the yard, walking on the grass barefoot, and you feel the sand and grass between your toes.
+We put weight on our foot and push off.
+Our toes spread apart before we push off.
+With most shoes, a narrow toe box prevents this and causes our toes to compress up against each other.
+This can change the toe off-angle, which resultantly can increased shear forces through the knee and hip, which over time leads to dysfunction.

-Continuing off the last point most formal shoes or dress shoes and women’s heels have a heel lift which causes the forefoot to drop, respectively.
-A raise as little as a 2-5cm increase in heel lift shortens the achilles tendon and prevents the foot from naturally flexing.
-At this heel elevation, shear forces increase through the forefoot and knee up to 23% increase in body weight.
+Continuing off the last point, most formal shoes or dress shoes and women’s heels have a heel lift, which causes the forefoot to drop, respectively.
+A rise as little as a 2-5cm increase in heel lift shortens the Achilles tendon and prevents the foot from naturally flexing.
+At this heel elevation, shear forces increase through the forefoot and knee up to a 23% increase in body weight.
 If we were to increase that to a 7.5 cm heel, which can be quite a common height, the forces shoot up to 76% body weight felt through the foot and knee.
 These are quite large increases in forces that the lower limb will not withstand for long.

 1. Metatarsalgia